simai/ui-doc-template/source/docs/en/deploying-your-site/deploying-your-site.md

 # Deploying Your Site

-Since Jigsaw sites are just static HTML and Javascript, they are simple and cheap to deploy and host.
+Since Docara sites are just static HTML and Javascript, they are simple and cheap to deploy and host.

 ## Using GitHub Pages

 GitHub Pages is a free service for hosting static sites offered by GitHub.
 To get started, first read through the documentation to get an understanding of how the service works.

-The approach we use at Tighten for deploying Jigsaw sites to GitHub pages looks like this:
+The approach we use at Tighten for deploying Docara sites to GitHub pages looks like this:

 1. Build your site for production
     ```bash